|

 tends to have a lot more to do with preventing

-people from doing something than it does with helping
+people from doing something fun than it does with helping

 people in any way that would require effort on your